From £90,8057

 9

-You settle into the recumbent, straight-legged posture you would expect of a grand tourer behind the suede-trimmed steering wheel of the Eletre.
-The roofline doesn’t extend far above your head, but you do have a raised vantage point of the world outside.
+You settle into the recumbent, straight-legged posture you would expect of a grand tourer behind the suede-trimmed wheel.
+The roofline doesn’t extend far above your head but you do have a raised vantage point of the world outside.

 The car’s primary and top-level secondary controls and displays are a little unconventional but quite well thought out.
 A slim strip of digital instrument display sits behind the steering wheel, conveying a sensibly chosen selection of information (and it extends across the dash, in front of the passenger, to relay relevant information there too).
 But behind it is a usefully large head-up display and to the driver’s left a 15.1in landscape-oriented touchscreen display.

 Before much longer, you will begin to realise where Lotus has spent so much of its development budget.
 The material quality level – the way its cabin is presented and finished – is really ambitious.
-It both looks and feels genuinely lavish and luxurious enough to stand comparison with any rival you like: BYD, BMW, even Bentley.
-The door speakers are works of sculptural artistry; its cupholders are upholstered and engineered with slowly rising, damped recesses.
+It both looks and feels genuinely lavish and luxurious enough to stand comparison with any rival you like – even Bentley.
+The door speakers are works of sculptural artistry; the cupholders are upholstered and engineered with slowly rising, damped recesses.
 There hardly seems a single fixture or fitting that hasn’t had serious money spent on it, all ready to convince a new kind of customer that a Lotus can be a world-class luxury car.

 The boot is usefully long and wide.
 It could swallow a lot of luggage, although it’s shallower than those of other big SUVs, and may be less likely to accommodate really bulky cargo as a result.
-If you go for individual rear chairs (as our test car had), you don’t get folding second-row seatbacks, which hits outright carrying versatility.
+If you go for individual rear chairs, you don’t get folding second-row seatbacks, which hits outright carrying versatility.

 There's no direct ADAS menu shortcut, for example.
 Neither is there a north-up display mode for the factory sat-nav that gives you proper control of zoom mapping scale.
 And said sat-nav tends to plot routes taking in charging stops that you haven’t asked it to set.